 - Prioritize high-weightage topics and allocate your time accordingly.

-The official NABARD Grade A notification does not mention the syllabus for Phase 1 except for that of ESI and ARD.
-To save you time and effort, and to ease your preparation process, our experts at EduTap have analyzed the NABARD Grade A previous year question papers (PYQs) in-depth to come up with an exhaustive list of chapters and topics that you must cover for each subject.
+To save you time and effort, and to ease your preparation process, my team of experts at EduTap has analyzed the NABARD Grade A previous year question papers (PYQs) in-depth to come up with an exhaustive list of chapters and topics that you must cover for each subject.

 The NABARD Grade A Phase 1 (Prelims) exam is divided into 2 sections.